loparcog/deloreanbot/README.md

 needed for hosting on heroku, in which everything stored in the botsettings.json file are kept as local variables, to make them less accessable to the public and make sure that my bot token is safe while still being able to share this code.

+# Note
+All code was created by myself, except npm-made (package.json, package-lock.json) and any npm modules used in this project.